MCKevmeister/MCKevmeister.github.io/_protected/2022-2-25-Project Kickoff.md

 is a plethora of resources on Test Driven Development, I could find little about modular development.
 That was, until I stumbled upon the article by Martin Fowler on [Microservices](https://martinfowler.com/articles/microservices.html) and [Laravel Package Development](https://laravelpackage.com/).

+## Person in Need

+John is a 23-year-old male living in central Nelson.
+He works part-time as a labourer, but is struggling to pay his weekly bills.
+Often he needs to make a choice between paying his weekly bills and buying quality food for himself.
+He has enquired with the citizens' advice bureau, and they have suggested that he should buy food.
+They gave him the contact details of several food bank services.
+He goes to the library and uses a computer to find out about the Nelson food bank.
+He goes to the home page and reads the description of the food bank.
+He then goes to the contact page and reads the contact details.
+After this he understands that to be eligible for food packages, he needs to exchange tokens for food parcels.
+He signs up for an account on the website and gets tokens.
+He exchanges his tokens for a food package.

+## Single Parent of 2 children

+Mary is a single mother of 2 children.
+She is currently living in Richmond with her partner, and has been living there for the past few years after separating from her ex-partner in Christchurch.
+Due to having to care for her children during covid, she is struggling to find a stable job.
+This is a time of great stress, and she is looking for a job that will allow her to provide for her children long term.

+One of her friends has been working in the food bank for the past few months, and has suggested that Mary should use the services provides to help her children.
+She asked the friend to help her as she isn't that technical.
+She has been able to create an account on the website with the friends help.
+She exchanges tokens for food parcels, and is able to feed her family.

+## Producer with too much Food

+Micheal owns a salad factory in Stoke.
+He is currently working on a project to increase the number of contracts he has in the region.
+This has required him to ensure that he has enough product to meet the demand.
+There has been a down turn in the market, and he is looking to increase his sales.
+He has been able to find a suppliers of produce, and has been able to sell some of his product.
+He is looking for ways to increase his sales and considers the possibility of partnering with a food bank to help him improve the brand image of the company.
+He reaches out to the food bank and arranges a meeting with them to discuss establishing an ongoing relationship whereby he can provide seconds and old product to the food bank in exchange for promotion of his brand on the website and in their social media.
+He reaches out to the local newspaper and writes a story about the partnership.
+The newspaper publishes the story and the food bank receives praise for its commitment to the community.
+Michaels company is now in the spotlight, and the food bank is